|Course Name: Advanced Topics in Machine Learning and Game Theory|

 |Class Participation||10 points|

 - Paper Reading Assignment.
-The course will require all students to complete weekly paper reading assignments individually and provide reading summaries.
+The course will require all students to complete 5 paper reading assignments individually and provide reading summaries.

 - Paper Presentation.
-Each student will be asked to present one paper.
+Each student will be asked to present 2 papers in class.

 - Course Project.
-The students will work in small groups (2-3 students in each group) on a course project related to machine learning and game theory.
+The students will work in small groups (1-3 students in each group) on a course project related to machine learning and game theory.
 The students are required to submit a project report through Canvas and deliver an oral or poster presentation.
-The progress of projects will be checked through the Project Proposal, Project Progress Report, Poster Presentation, and Final Project Report.
+The progress of projects will be checked through the Project Proposal, Project Progress Report, Project Presentation, and Final Project Report.
 The proposal and progress report will be peer-reviewed.
 The presentation and the final report will be evaluated by the instructor and TA directly.
 The final report will get a full score if it is at the same level as accepted papers at top AI conferences.
-For all the reports, students may choose a format with the guidance of their advisors or use the LNCS format or AAAI format.
+For all the reports, students should use NeurIPS 2020 Style File.
+For graduate-level students, novelty is an important factor in the evaluation of the course project.

 Students will be assigned final letter grades according to the following table.